-Property and equipment increased by \$62.3m which was driven by new leases entered into during the year of \$96.5m and IT assets of \$19.6m, partially offset by depreciation and amortisation charges of \$30.9m.
+Property and equipment increased by \$62.3m, driven by new leases entered into during the year of \$96.5m and IT assets of \$19.6m, partially offset by depreciation and amortisation charges of \$30.9m.

-Intangibles (including goodwill) decreased by \$135.8m which has been driven by the amortisation of acquired intangibles and reclassification of assets to held for sale.
+Intangibles (including goodwill) decreased by \$135.8m, driven by the amortisation of acquired intangibles and reclassification of assets to held for sale.